cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 - **plugins** (optional) - This file contains a list of all the plugins to be installed on the controller.
 Plugins that are not in the [CloudBees Assurance Program (CAP)](https://docs.cloudbees.com/docs/admin-resources/latest/assurance-program/) have to be added with a Plugin Catalog and to this file.
 - **catalog** (optional) - This file defines the catalog of versioned plugins outside of the CloudBees Assurance Program (CAP) that are available for installation on the controller.
 An optional location can also be specified for plugins that are not available in the standard update centers.
 Adding plugins to a catalog only makes them available to install and they still must be added to the plugins file above.
 - **rbac** (optional) - This file defines the RBAC groups and roles at the root level of a controller.
-- **items** (optional) - This file defines items (folders, jobs, etc), and optionally, RBAC for folders to be created on the controller.
+- **items** (optional) - This file defines items (folders, jobs, etc), and, optionally, RBAC for folders to be created on the controller.
 - **variables**: (Optional) This file defines the variables that can be used in the **jcasc**, **items**, and **rbac** yaml files.

 {{% notice note %}}